DeepEarthSchool/DeepEarthSchool.github.io/practical_informations.md

 ## Practical Informations

+The doctoral school will take place at "Le domaine Lou Capitelle", Vögue, France.

 - With respect to the program

   - there will be poster sessions in the evenings so please come with a printed poster.
 And also prepare one slide  introducing, in 3 minutes, not more, your topic and your poster.